elastic/examples/Graph/movie_recommendations/README.md

   <path_to_kibana_root_dir>/bin/kibana
   ```

-* Run Elasticsearch and Kibana in Docker with docker-compose
+* Run Elasticsearch and Kibana in Docker with docker-compose.
+This project has a docker-compose.yml you can leverage.
 ```
     docker-compose up
 ```